aarongorka/terraform-plan-test-example/README.md

 # Terraform Plan Test Example
 Example for testing `terraform plan` output using not much more than Python and `json.loads()`.

-The `test_not_wrong_statefile()` test asserts that your actions aren't solely create and delete.
+The `test_not_wrong_statefile()` test asserts that your actions aren't solely `create` and `delete`.
 This probably indicates you've pointed your new project at someone else's statefile, causing all resources in the statefile to be deleted.
-A normal plan will have updates and noops.
+A normal plan will have `update` and `noop`.

 ```bash
 terraform plan -out terraform-plan.tfstate && terraform show -json terraform-plan.tfstate > terraform-plan.json